pmcgrath/dotfiles/README.md

 # dot files
 See [github](https://dotfiles.github.io/) for options on creating dot files, this is very simple which is all that I need at this time
+See [Jess Frazelle](https://github.com/jfrazelle)'s dot files for loads of good stuff

 ## Installation